 Math is a powerful tool for modelling the world around us.
 Mathematical methods are the foundation of science, engineering, design, and many other fields.
 Unfortunately, many people feel uncomfortable with math and try to avoid it.

 This book provides a concise introduction to the fundamental ideas of math and highlights the connections between topics.
-The conversational tone of the writing will help readers overcome their math anxiety and connect with the subject.
+The conversational tone of the writing will help readers overcome their and connect with the subject.
 Each section in this book is a short tutorial that covers one math topic with clear definitions, illustrative examples and concise explanations.